Jvr-OS/Codedroid/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

+We welcome your involvement!

-## We Develop with Github
+## We Develop with GitHub
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+Codedroid uses GitHub to host the code, track issues and feature requests, and accept pull requests.
+It's a platform designed to foster collaboration, and we're excited to have you contribute!

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## We Follow [GitHub Flow](https://guides.github.com/introduction/flow/index.html) for All Code Changes
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
-We actively welcome your pull requests:
+All code changes happen through pull requests.
+We follow the [GitHub Flow](https://guides.github.com/introduction/flow/index.html), which ensures that the codebase stays clean and stable.
+Here’s how to contribute:

-1. Fork the repo and create your branch from `master`.
+1. **Fork the repository** and create a branch from `main`.
-2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
-6. Issue that pull request!
+2. **Write tests** for new features or changes, if applicable.
+3. **Update the documentation** if you've made changes to APIs or functionality.
+4. **Run tests** to make sure everything works.
+5. **Lint your code** to ensure it adheres to the project’s style guidelines.
+6. **Open a pull request** to propose your changes!

+## Licensing Your Contributions
-## Any contributions you make will be under the GPL-3.0 Software License
-In short, when you submit code changes, your submissions are understood to be under the same [GPL-3.0 License](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+Any contributions you make will be under the GPL-3.0 Software License.
+This means your code changes are licensed under the same [GPL-3.0 License](https://choosealicense.com/licenses/gpl-3.0/) that governs the Codedroid project.
+If you have concerns, feel free to reach out to the maintainers.

-## Report bugs using Github's
-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!

-## Write bug reports with detail, background, and sample code
-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I wrote, and I think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.

-**Great Bug Reports** tend to have:

-- A quick summary and/or background
+## Reporting Bugs
+To report bugs, please open a new issue on GitHub.
+It's easy, and helps us keep track of any problems.

+## Writing Great Bug Reports
+A well-written bug report is invaluable!
+Here's a guide on how to structure it:

+- **A clear summary** of the issue
-- Steps to reproduce
+- **Steps to reproduce** (Be specific!)
-  - Be specific!
-  - Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
+  - Include sample code if possible.
+  - Describe the environment where the bug occurs (e.g., device, OS version, app version)
-- What you expected would happen
+- **Expected behavior** – What you think should happen
-- What actually happens
+- **Actual behavior** – What actually happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+- **Additional notes** – Any insights or failed attempts to fix it

-People *love* thorough bug reports.
-I'm not even kidding.
+People love thorough bug reports!

 ## License
-By contributing, you agree that your contributions will be licensed under its GPL-3.0 License.
+By contributing, you agree that your contributions will be licensed under the GPL-3.0 License, which governs the Codedroid project.

 ## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)
+This guide is based on the open-source contribution guidelines from [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md).

+Thank you for helping make Codedroid better!